Trainee Positions 2018 – IV in Outdoor Recreation

 - Develop knowledge and judgment in a variety of outdoor experiences.

 - Act as an effective program leader and supportive staff member in the outdoor program.

 - Perform teaching and supervision duties on overnight activities, early mornings and evenings.

 - Develop an awareness and appreciation of the role and duties of ‘Teaching in the Outdoors’.

-- Perform any duties as required around the camp.
+- Perform any duties as required around the school.

 You must provide a C.V. including an indication that you meet all the prerequisites listed below and a list of referees with contact details.